sahajre/goFAQ/README.md

 I'm trying to keep my notes simple and concise.
 I believe these notes will help beginners to get familiar with Go quickly.
 Therefore, sharing here.
 Contributions and suggestions are most welcomed!

+Note: I've just started learning Go (June '17).
+This document will grow as I learn more.

 ## What is Go?

 Go is an open source programming language (which means source code for its compiler, libraries and tools is freely available to anyone.
 Go here (pun intended): https://github.com/golang).